lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab1.md

 * Due: Friday, February 10th AoE.
-* Submission instructions: ensure that you have the source code you want us to grade in a file called `lab1.c` in your `~/csci112_spring2023/labs/lab1` directory, and that the file you want us to grade has been committed and tagged as `lab1`.
+* Submission instructions: ensure that you have the source code you want us to grade in a file called `lab1.c` in your `~/csci112_spring2023/labs/lab1` directory, and that the snapshot (commit) of your repository containing the version of that file you want us to grade has been committed and tagged as `lab1`.
 See the [git lecture](https://lgw2.github.io/teaching/csci112-spring-2023/lectures/lecture2) and [classwork 4](https://lgw2.github.io/teaching/csci112-spring-2023/classwork/classwork4) for more details.
 * Note that grading will be done on Gradescope, so you can see comments and